markclements/website/Chem.md

 > "If, in some cataclysm, all of scientific knowledge were to be destroyed, and only one sentence passed on to the next generation of creatures, what statement would contain the most information in the fewest words?
 I believe it is the atomic hypothesis (or the atomic fact, or whatever you wish to call it) that all things are made of atoms—little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling on being squeezed into one another.
 In that one sentence, you will see, there is an enormous amount of information about the world, if just a little imagination and thinking are applied.”
 (Feynman 1963)

-Although it may seem a bit intimidating, your ability to understand basic concepts of biological systems depends upon understanding atoms.
-At the same time, it is worth admitting that atoms are so unreal, from the perspective of your everyday experience, that the [atomic theory](http://en.wikipedia.org/wiki/Atomic_theory) could pose a serious barrier to understanding basic concepts.
-You may not believe in atoms, but you do have to understand them.
+Although it may seem a bit intimidating, your ability to understand biological systems depends upon understanding atoms and their basic properties.
+Atoms and their properties are very unreal to most biology students, since you can't really see or touch them, and so the [atomic theory](http://en.wikipedia.org/wiki/Atomic_theory) can pose a serious barrier to your understanding of biology.

 The smallest particle of matter that you can see with your naked eye contains more atoms than there are people in the world.
 Atoms are unimaginably small; we have yet to actually observe them directly.
 Indirect observation suggests that atoms consist of a very (very) small, but very dense nucleus that contains protons (+ charge) and neutrons (no charge), which is surrounded by electrons (- charge), which are very light, relatively.
 The space occupied by moving electrons accounts for the vast majority of the volume of an atom.